Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrServicesProvider.md

 # Get-AzureRmRecoveryServicesAsrServicesProvider

 ## SYNOPSIS
-Gets information on the Azure Site Recovery providers in the vault.
+Gets the details of the ASR recovery services providers registered to the Recovery Services vault.

 ## SYNTAX